 HOW ELSE CAN YOU HELP?

 Following chemotherapy or stem cell transplantation patients often develop very low platelet counts.
 Platelets are needed to control bleeding.
 You may be able to become a platelet donor.
-For more information contact the blood service when you next donate or visit donateblood.com.au
+For more information visit donateblood.com.au

 WHEN YOU SHOULD CONTACT THE ABMDR